EASTER

 for oily skin types

-, and as with previous clays, we recommend applying the mask once a week.
-It gently exfoliates, reduces skin redness and improves skin texture and clarity.
+, and as with the previous clays we recommend applying the mask once a week.
+It gently exfoliates, reduces skin redness and improves the structure and clarity of the complexion.

-This ultra-fine light beige clay is mined in Turkey and is rich in silicon, calcium, potassium and iron.
-It has an excellent ability to absorb, store and neutralize toxins, making it a suitable detoxifying ingredient in beauty and spa products.
+This ultra-fine light beige clay is mined in Turkey, and is rich in silicon, calcium, potassium and iron.
+It has an excellent ability to absorb, store and neutralise toxins, which makes it a suitable detoxifying component of cosmetic and bath products.

-The advantage of this clay is that although it is used for normal to oily skin, it
+An advantage of this clay is that, although it is used for normal to oily skin,

-It is also a very good ingredient for mud masks, as it improves their consistency - they are smoother and easier to handle, especially when removing them from the skin.
+At the same time, it is a very good additive for mud masks, because it improves their consistency – they are smoother and easier to handle, especially when removing them from the skin.

-Its use is versatile: for detoxifying mud baths, facial and body (and peeling) masks, soaps, anti-acne products, facial cleansers.
+Its use is versatile: for detox mud baths, facial and body (including peel-off) masks, soaps, anti-acne products, facial cleansers.

 AUSTRALIAN CLAYS

 Beautifully coloured clays come to us from Australia.
-Our range includes
+In our range you will find

-beige, olive green, blue and deep red clays
+beige, olive green, blue and deep red clay

 .
 They are suitable